 If you use these two tips, you’ll find making your hearts nice and round much easier.

 - Use a very small stitch and sew slowly.
-Usually changing your stitch length and going slow is enough to be able to follow all the curves of the heart.
+Usually changing your stitch length and going slow, is enough to be able to follow all the curves of the heart.
 If you still tend to get off the pattern refer to tip 2.

 Embellishing your Shabby Chic Hearts

 With the basic work done, the fun part can begin.
 Simply start playing with your bits of lace, and buttons, with bits and pieces of pretty fabric, with doilies and ribbons, and with beads and pearls.
-Give different combinations a try-out, rearrange them in every direction.
+Give different combinations a try-out, and rearrange them in every direction.
 Layer your piece of lace fabric with ribbon and use a line of glue or a quick sewing stitch to put them in place.

 I tend to follow very few rules when doing this.
 I just look for variation in shape and shade and make sure that the subtle differences don’t clash but complement each other.